zalando-incubator/baigan-config/README.md

 ```

-Serving of such runtime configuration may be done via a simple configuration YAML:
+Serving of such runtime configuration is done via a simple configuration YAML:

 ```
 ServiceConfiguration: